 Can You Use Beard Oil On Hair Clippers?

 While hair clippers must be lubricated regularly and after each use to maintain optimal performance, using oils with a high viscosity, such as beard oils, is harmful to the equipment.

 Because beard oils are viscous, they can clog clippers and cause them to fail.
 Apart from commercially available hair clipper oil, olive oil is the best-recommended oil.

 Can You Apply Beard Oil On Chest Hair?

 Yes.
 Just like beards, chest hair is classified as androgenic and because these two hairs have similar characteristics, any oil used to groom beards can also be used to groom chest hairs.
 Thus, beard oil works wonders for men who want to keep their chest hair soft and nourished!

-Can You Use Beard Oil On Bald Hair?
+Can You Use Beard Oil On Bald Heads?

 Yes -- somehow!
 Let's say you're balding and want to know if beard oils can help you grow your hair back.
 In that scenario, even if the beard oil isn't intended for the scalp, you can apply it to a bald head.
 In persons with pattern baldness, however, hair does not regrow.
 It will, however, aid in the care and maintenance of a bald head.